MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-Calculate-TDS-on-invoices-using-journals.md

 # required metadata

 title: Calculate TDS on invoices using journals
-description: This topic lists the steps for calculating Tax Deducted at Source (TDS) on invoices.
+description: This topic lists the steps for calculating Tax Deducted at Source (TDS) on journals.
 author: kailiang
-manager: AnnBe
 ms.date: 02/12/2021
 ms.topic: article
 ms.prod: